ApprenticeAI/frapy/docs/topics/media-pipeline.rst

 .. versionadded:: 2.0

 :setting:`FILES_STORE` and :setting:`IMAGES_STORE` can point to an FTP server.
-Scrapy will automatically upload the files to the server.
+Frapy will automatically upload the files to the server.

 :setting:`FILES_STORE` and :setting:`IMAGES_STORE` should be written in one of the following forms::